 Saving a an existing filter by pressing the “Save Filter” button.

-To define wich areas this filter will contain, areas have been organised in regions – regions are mainly area containers and only exist to provide the user with better filtering interface (i.e. the lake region contains only lake areas).
+To define which areas this filter will contain, areas have been organised in regions – regions are mainly area containers and only exist to provide the user with better filtering interface (i.e. the lake region contains only lake areas).
 To edit the region settings, click under “Region Settings” button and a new dialog entitled “Region Settings...” should pop-up.
 There three buttons available for use:

 “Create a Region” - creates a new region